HCDM/BanditLib/README.md

 **FactorUCB**: A factorization-based bandit algorithm, in which low-rank matrix completion is performed over an incrementally constructed user-item preference matrix and where an upper confidence bound based item selection strategy is developed to balance the exploit/explore trade-off in online learning.
 Observable conextual features and dependency among users (e.g., social influence) are leveraged to improve the algorithm’s convergence rate and help conquer cold-start in recommendation.
 A high probability sublinear upper regret bound is proved in the developed algorithm, where considerable regret reduction is achieved on both user and item sides.

 **r2bandit**: It is a bandit-based solution is formulated to balance three competing factors during online learning, including exploitation for immediate click, exploitation for expected future clicks, and exploration of unknowns for model estimation.
-Specically, we consider user click as immediate reward to a recommendation; and the time interval between successive interactions, i.e., user’s return time, determines how many rounds of interactions the agent could take in a given period of time.
-We use generalized linear models with logit and inverse link functions to leverage contextual information for modeling discrete click and continuous return time.This choice of reward functions provides us a closed form assessment of model estimation condence, which enables an ecientexploration strategy for our online model learning based on the
+Specifically, we consider user click as immediate reward to a recommendation; and the time interval between successive interactions, i.e., user’s return time, determines how many rounds of interactions the agent could take in a given period of time.
+We use generalized linear models with logit and inverse link functions to leverage contextual information for modeling discrete click and continuous return time.This choice of reward functions provides us a closed form assessment of model estimation confidence, which enables an exploration strategy for our online model learning based on the
-Upper Condence Bound principle.
+Upper Confidence Bound (UCB) principle.
 We rigorously prove that with a high probability the proposed solution achieves a sublinear upper regret bound in optimizing long-term user engagement.
 We also demonstrate that if a system only optimizes immediate clicks on its recommendations, a linearly increasing regret can be inevitable.

 ##Result